-Appliance - Ensure appliance is off and cool.
-The battery is located in the front of the ignition unit, on the right hand side of the burner (shown in figure 32).
+Ensure appliance is off and cool.
+The battery is located in the front of the ignition unit, on the right hand side of the burner (shown in figure 22).
 Unscrew the battery holder cap.
-Insert I \times AA (1.5 volt) battery and refit cap.
+Insert $I \times 'AA' (1.5 \text{ volt})$ battery.
+Replace cap.